 - 1. 4-inch "C" Vent (single wall galvanized). - 2.
 4-inch Rigid Aluminum pipe (0.030" wall thickness). - 3.
 Beckett NX burners, are furnished with a 4" diameter straight combustion air intake collar for connecting field supplied 4" combustion air intake pipe to the burner.
 The intake collar is equipped with a hose fitting for connecting the negative pressure side of the blocked vent safety switch (pressure switch). - 4.
-Riello 40BF3/BF5 burners are furnished with a 3" diameter straight combustion air intake collar and a 3" diameter 90° elbow combustion air intake collar.
-Both intake collars are equipped with hose fittings for connecting the negative pressure side of the blocked vent safety switch (pressure switch).
-Use whichever intake collar (straight or elbow) is most convenient depending on the furnace position (upflow/downflow/horizontal).
-Typically the elbow must be used in upflow installations to avoid the intake air pipe interfering with the vent pipe.
-Riello burners are also furnished with a 3" to 4" increaser fitting and a 3" diameter plain elbow (without hose fitting).
-The increaser fitting connects to the intake collar for connecting field supplied 4" combustion air intake pipe to the burner.
-The plain elbow is for other furnace models and is not used with the UML.
+Riello 40BF3/BF5 burners are furnished with a 3" diameter straight combustion air intake collar (used for LRF furnaces), and a 3" diameter 90° elbow combustion air intake collar (Not used with LRF furnaces, used with other furnace models).
+The intake collar is equipped with a hose fitting for connecting the negative pressure side of the blocked vent safety switch (pressure switch).
+Riello burners are also furnished with a 3" elbow and 3" to 4" increaser fitting which connects to the intake collar for connecting field supplied 4" combustion air intake pipe to the burner.